 G.2.6 the evaluation of unreliability costs expected from operation of the national electricity transmission system shall normally take account of the number and type of customers affected by supply interruptions and

 use appropriate information available to facilitate a reasonable assessment of the economic consequences of such interruptions.

+Appendix H. Frequency Risk and Control Report Methodology and Application